decentraland/old-documentation/_posts/deploy/2018-01-07-publishing.md

 Currently, as a measure to improve performance and your visitor's experience, your content will be pinned to Decentraland’s main server to ensure that the data needed to render your parcel is always readily available.
 -->

-> Note: While this command deploys your scene to your parcel, remember that users can’t currently explore Decentraland, so your content won’t be discoverable “in-world”.
+> Note: Although this command deploys your scene to your parcels, remember that users can’t currently explore Decentraland, so your content won’t be discoverable “in-world” yet.

 ## Publish from a physical Ledger device